kellatirupathi/Doability/readme.md

 The reference document should include:

+Reference Document of Assignment title name:

-1. **Introduction**: A brief overview of the assignment, including its purpose and goals.
+1. Objective: A brief overview of the assignment, including its purpose and goals.

-2. **Step-by-Step Instructions**: A clear, sequential guide outlining the actions necessary to complete the assignment.
+2. Step-by-Step Instructions: A clear, sequential guide outlining the actions necessary to complete the assignment.
 Each step should be described in a way that is accessible to users of all skill levels but no need of codes.

-3. **Best Practices**: Suggestions and tips for effectively completing the assignment, ensuring a high standard of work, and avoiding common mistakes.
+3. Best Practices: Suggestions and tips for effectively completing the assignment, ensuring a high standard of work, and avoiding common mistakes.

-4. **Submission Guidelines**: Detailed instructions on how to submit the finished assignment, including any required formats or materials.
+4. Submission Guidelines: Detailed instructions on how to submit the finished assignment, including any required formats or materials.

+5. Frequently Asked Questions (FAQ): Answers to common questions or issues that might arise during the assignment, providing additional clarity and support.
 """
             analyzed_text = analyze_text_with_openai(prompt)
             st.success("Text analyzed successfully!")